Diary of Secretary of the Navy Josephus Daniels

 MAY MONDAY 28 1917

-Council of National Defense–discussed coal & raw material.
+Council of National Defense–discussed coal & raw material.1

-Talked to Swager Sherley about fortifying Fort Henry and said he had opposed it 4 years ago but since ordnance had made such progress guns could now protect.
-Talked to him about young man who had taken examination in the Pay Corps & stopped by my order.
+Talked to Swager Sherley2 about fortifying Fort Henry3 and said he had opposed it 4 years ago but since ordnance had made such progress guns could now protect.
+Talked to him about young man who had taken examination in the Pay Corps & stopped by my order.4

-At night McAdoo, Baker, Baruch &, Hoover & I went to talk with the President about the best method of purchasing for us and for the allies.
+At night McAdoo, Baker, Baruch &, Hoover5 & I went to talk with the President6 about the best method of purchasing for us and for the allies.
 It was agreed both must get the same price & price must if possible be fixed so that it would not be high & that it would be high enough to keep production[.]
 Hoover wanted to control food purchases & felt it necessary to have that power.
-McAdoo wanted B to be the purchaser for all.
+McAdoo wanted B7 to be the purchaser for all.
 The President wished to find a way by which citizens should get the same price as the government.
-Complicated & difficult Baruch to draw a chart & meet again on Wednesday
+Complicated & difficult8 Baruch to draw a chart & meet again on Wednesday9

 Source Note: D, DLC-MSS, Josephus Daniels Papers.
 Daniels kept his diary in a daybook so the date is printed along the top.